Designing The Perfect Pin: How-To Checklist

-If you need more graphic design help, you definitely need to check out The Social Media Template Toolkit by Simplifying DIY Design*.
+If you need more graphic design help, you definitely need to check out The Mega Pin Creators Bundle by Simplifying DIY Design*.

-Kara was kind enough to do a special Guest Expert training, specifically for Pinterest graphics, for our VIP members inside Pinterest PowerUp.
+Kara was kind enough to do a special Guest Expert training, specifically for Pinterest graphics, for our Pinterest PowerUp members.
 Join now to get immediate access!

 LEARN MORE ABOUT GRAPHIC DESIGN + PINTEREST

-All of February in Pinterest PowerUp we’re talking about graphic design and branding on Pinterest - it’s an essential piece that will make or break your Pinterest marketing strategy.
+Inside Pinterest PowerUp we have lots of in-depth training about graphic design and branding on Pinterest - it’s an essential piece that will make or break your Pinterest marketing strategy.

 All Pinterest PowerUp members receive instant access to our full training library to take their Pinterest for business knowledge to the next level.
 Plus you get an onboarding call with Cara and community feedback and support.